kovidomi/BBCF-Improvement-Mod/USER_README.txt

 - Added dinput dll chaining to settings.ini to use other dinput8.dll wrappers together with BBCFIM
 - Added option to toggle the visibility of the ingame HUD
 - Added "Online window" for BBCFIM detection and quick access to certain features in online games
+- Added frame freezing option to the palette editor
 - Added gradient generator to the palette editor
-- Added indexing mode to the palette editor
+- Added color box indexing to the palette editor
 - Enabled palette editor in Versus mode
 - Palettes are now previewed when hovered over their selections
 - Custom palettes now use a new CFPL file format (.hpl format is still supported)